RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-AI-Incident-Database.md

 ---
 title:  "AI Incident Database"
-excerpt:  "The AI Incident Database is dedicated to indexing the collective history of harm (...)"
+excerpt:  "The AI Incident Database is dedicated to indexing the collective history of harms or near harms realized in the real world by the deployment of artificial intelligence systems.
+Like similar databases in aviation and computer security, the A (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Catalo.png
 sidebar: